Kurds in Sudan

-Kurds in Sudan (Kurdish:Kurdên li Sûdanê, Arabic:الأكراد في السودان) consists of individuals of Kurdish descent living within the country of Sudan.
+Kurds in Sudan (Kurdên li Sûdanê, الأكراد في السودان) consists of individuals of Kurdish descent living within the country of Sudan.
 Their estimated population is approximately 80,000-101,000.

-Religion

-The Kurdish population in Sudan exhibits a variety of religious affiliations.
-Approximately 60% identify as Christians, 20% as Muslims, while a minority practice Yazidism.

 History

 Migration of Kurds in Sudan can be split into 5 parts.
 The first arrival of the Kurds in Sudan occurred during the reign of the Kurdish Sultan Salah al-Din al-Ayyubi.
 This event transpired following the decline of numerous revolts by Sudanese Nubian soldiers in Egypt, which were linked to their allegiance to the Fatimid state.
 In response to this situation, the Sultan dispatched his brother, Turan Shah, on a military campaign to Sudan.
 This campaign advanced from South Aswan and the city of Halfa towards the city of Alwa, which is presently situated within the boundaries of the Sudanese Capital Khartoum.
 However, Turan Shah discovered that the region lacked sufficient resources to warrant his prolonged presence, although a contingent of his soldiers chose to remain in the area.
 The Ayyubid Kurdish soldiers were distributed across a large part of Sudan.
 The towns referred to as "Kurdish" within the Kordofan region serve as crucial indicators of Kurdish settlement in Sudan.